openshift/imagebuilder/README.md

 [![Travis](https://travis-ci.org/openshift/imagebuilder.svg?branch=master)](https://travis-ci.org/openshift/imagebuilder)
 [![Join the chat at freenode:openshift-dev](https://img.shields.io/badge/irc-freenode%3A%20%23openshift--dev-blue.svg)](http://webchat.freenode.net/?channels=%23openshift-dev)

+Note: this library is beta and may contain bugs that prevent images from being identical to Docker build.
+Test your images (and add to our conformance suite)!

 This library supports using the Dockerfile syntax to build Docker compatible images, without invoking Docker build.
 It is intended to give